heschy/Stargate-Generator/index.md

 # StarGate-Generator

 is an add-on for blender wich is able to create Stargates.
-It will be able to create SG1 and Atlantis Gates.
+It will be able to create SG1 and ᐰtlantis Gates.
 Stargate-Simulator is still under development and I impprove it every day.
 ## Todos